Natural Actor-Critic Converges Globally for Hierarchical Linear Quadratic Regulator: Main Results

 \subsection{Global Convergence}

 In this section, we prove that the hierarchical natural actor critic algorithm, described in the previous section, converges globally to the optimal policy at a linear rate for LQR problems.
-We start by making some mild assumptions.
+We start by introducing notation and making some mild assumptions.
+At iteration $n$, the algorithm produces auxiliary policies $\{K_{l,n}\}_{l \in \mathcal{L}}$ and $\bar K_n$ for subpolulations and the mean fields, respectively.
+They induce policy $K_n$ for the multi-agent system.
+We denote by $\{K^*_l\}_{l \in \mathcal{L}}$ and $\bar K^*$ the corresponding optimal policies.
+They induce the optimal policy for the multi-agent system, denoted by $K^*$.
+With this notation, we make the following assumptions.

 \begin{assumption} The initial policies $\{\pi_{K_{l,0}}:\ l \in \mathcal{L}\}$ satisfy $\rho\left(A_{l}-B_{l} K_{l,0}\right)<1$ and $\bar\pi_{K_0}$ satisfies $\rho(\bar{A}-\bar{B} \bar{K}_0)<1$. \end{assumption}